|4 WEEKS SILVER PLANS||$ 99|

 Symptoms that cumulatively support the diagnosis of IBS include:

 At least 12 weeks out of the last 12 months (which need not be consecutive), of abdominal pain or discomfort centered in the upper abdomen, for which an organic process cannot be identified.

-Functional dyspepsia is a common health issue of the digestive system of humans.
+Functional dyspepsia is a common health issue in the digestive system of humans.
 Around 1.5 billion people around the world face this issue.
-Although functional dyspepsia is not very lethal, it can surely affect the quality of your life as it can last for long.
+Although functional dyspepsia is not very lethal, it can surely affect the quality of your life as it can last for a long.
 It can be managed by taking medication, but diet and lifestyle changes are as important.

 Functional dyspepsia (indigestion) is the name given to some symptoms of indigestion that show up without any obvious cause.